VicAgbede/Staphylococcus_aureus_Transcriptomics/README.md

-# Transcriptomic AMR Profiling of a cvfE Knockout in Staphylococcus aureus
+# Transcriptomic Profiling of a cvfE Virulence Regulator Knockout in Staphylococcus aureus

 ## Project Overview
 This repository contains an end-to-end computational biology pipeline profiling differential gene expression (DGE) in *Staphylococcus aureus* following the knockout of the key virulence regulator gene, *cvfE*.
 By analyzing downstream transcriptomic shifts, this project maps how *S. aureus* alters its metabolic machinery and virulence expression, offering critical insights into novel therapeutic targets to combat antimicrobial resistance (AMR).